Drug Interactions between divalproex sodium and Tylenol

 Interactions between your drugs

-There were no interactions found in our database between divalproex sodium and Tylenol - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between divalproex sodium and Tylenol.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Divalproex sodium is in the drug class fatty acid derivative anticonvulsants.